Get all the latest data for Rotterdam

 Do banks lend to foreigners for homes in Rotterdam in 2026?

-As of early 2026, Dutch banks do lend to foreigners buying homes in Rotterdam, especially expats who are living and working in the Netherlands with Dutch or EU income.
+As of June 2026, Dutch banks and mortgage intermediaries do lend to foreigners buying homes in Rotterdam, especially buyers with Dutch income, Dutch residency or strong EU employment records.

 You can also read our latest update about mortgage and interest rates in The Netherlands.